Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 Open source means providing access to the source code and the ability to change the software if you want.
 Groups of programmers often work together to provide support for users and develop the software further.
 These products are often tested by contributors in public.
 FREE TO USE, FOR ANYONE.

 > For example, lots of components of the iBaguette website are open source, free to use and you can inspect my code.
-You can even browse the code that controls the routing for all the Cheat Sheets [here](https://github.com/Draggie306/CheatSheets).
+You can even read the code that controls the routing for all the Cheat Sheets [here](https://github.com/Draggie306/CheatSheets).

 Proprietary means no access to the source code (already compiled), purchased commonly as 'off-the-shelf' for example games.
 Also known as closed-source.
 It remains the legal property of whoever made it.
 Source code is usually not released, and may require a license key to use it in return for money.
 > Developers of proprietary products are expected to create tutorials and support many operating systems themselves, especially if the product costs money.